 Consultee Policy / proposal Comment Recommended response Amendment K9 will come forward but not impossible.
 In order to provide a comprehensive approach to the bringing forward of affordable housing within the Plan area it is therefore considered that the inclusion of the Core Strategy threshold is appropriate.
-Is the affordable requirement not It is agreed that the permitted development at Chestnut No change. already satisfied by the existing Avenue referred to in para 4.2.25 is capable of meeting planning permission? the existing quantitative affordable housing need as established in the 2012 Kimbolton Housing Needs Study.
+Is the affordable requirement not already satisfied by the existing planning permission?
+It is agreed that the permitted development at Chestnut Avenue referred to in para 4.2.25 is capable of meeting the existing quantitative affordable housing need as established in the 2012 Kimbolton Housing Needs Study.
 However, this research will become increasingly dated as the Plan progresses and the Plan should provide a mechanism to bring forward further affordable housing subject to demonstrable and unmet need.
-Policy K10 - K10 where is the neighbourhood The Neighbourhood Plan Characterisation Report can be Include link to the Neighbourhood Protecting and character assessment? accessed via the Neighbourhood Plan website with a link Plan Characterisation Assessment in enhancing local provided at para 2.0.8 of the Plan.
-It is agreed that a para 4.3.5. character further link should be provided in para 4.3.5 which provides the explanatory text to Policy K10.
-Policy K10(1)(iii) They need to justify why backland Part 5 of the Neighbourhood Plan Character Assessment No change. development is not acceptable, not that provides a detailed assessment of the character of I disagree with that sentiment Kimbolton village.
+No change.
+Policy K10 - Protecting and enhancing local character K10 where is the neighbourhood character assessment?
+The Neighbourhood Plan Characterisation Report can be accessed via the Neighbourhood Plan website with a link provided at para 2.0.8 of the Plan.
+It is agreed that a further link should be provided in para 4.3.5 which provides the explanatory text to Policy K10.
+Include link to the Neighbourhood Plan Characterisation Assessment in para 4.3.5.
+Policy K10(1)(iii) They need to justify why backland development is not acceptable, not that I disagree with that sentiment Part 5 of the Neighbourhood Plan Character Assessment provides a detailed assessment of the character of Kimbolton village.
 The individual area appraisals highlight the linear form of the village and the predominance of frontage development.
 Backland development would be inconsistent with this character and should be resisted as set out in Policy K10.
-Policy K10(2) Having precluded development outside Policy K10 sets out the strategy for protecting and No change. of SB why necessary enhancing the character of the area as a whole including the role and future function of key elements.
-The scattered hamlets and farmsteads as form such important
+No change.
+Policy K10(2) Having precluded development outside of SB why necessary Policy K10 sets out the strategy for protecting and enhancing the character of the area as a whole including the role and future function of key elements.
+The scattered hamlets and farmsteads as form such important No change.